 The optimal frequency is twice each year.
 However, you must inspect the water system if you detect an unpleasant event.

-Several causes might be responsible for the question, “why my shower water pressure suddenly high?”
+Several causes might be responsible for the question, “Why is my shower water pressure suddenly high?”
 High-rise buildings, high-pressure supply, faulty regulator, whatever it could be.